-Q: When was it purchased and for how much?
-The property was purchased in 2010 from the Sea Island Company for \$2.27 million.
+Q: When was Old Stables Corner purchased and for how much?
+The property was purchased in 2010 for \$2.27 million.
 Roughly 450 individuals contributed to the Campaign to Preserve Old Stables Corner, raising \$2.67 million in less than 100 days so that the St. Simons Land Trust could purchase, enhance, manage, maintain, and preserve the property forever.

 Q: Is there a conservation easement on the Old Stables Corner property?
 No, the Land Trust acquired the property through a fee simple acquisition and owns it outright.
 There is no conservation easement held by any other entity (i.e. DNR, TNC, etc.).
+Georgia Power, however, does hold a utilities easement along their existing power lines.

 Q: Why was the property preserved?
 The environmental, historical, and sentimental value of the property is significant.
 Numerous live oaks and southern magnolias dominate the canopy providing a space for native wildlife to nest, find food, and seek shelter.
 The dense canopy also helps absorb CO2 emitted by the thousands of vehicles driving through the intersection every day.
-For generations, the property was the sight of the Sea Island Stables - a place where residents and visitors grew up taking riding lessons, boarding their horses, and learning important life lessons.
+For generations, the property was the site of the Sea Island Stables - a place where residents and visitors grew up taking riding lessons, boarding their horses, and learning important life lessons.